Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 1. Customer Satisfaction Score (CSAT)

-Examples of a standard customer satisfaction survey as marked on a 1 to 5 point scale:
+Examples of a standard customer satisfaction survey as marked on a 1-to-5 rating scale:

 • Very unsatisfied